aws-samples/sample-aws-modernization-with-superblocks/content/9_ModuleNine_Cleanup/_index.md

 In this module, you'll:

-- Remove AWS Bedrock model access permissions
+- Remove Amazon Bedrock model access permissions
 - Delete any AWS resources created during the workshop
 - Clean up your Superblocks workspace (optional)